vertical-blank/sql-formatter/README.md

 ## Examples

-You can easily use `com.github.vertical.blank.sqlformatter.SqlFormatter` :
+You can easily use `com.github.vertical_blank.sqlformatter.SqlFormatter` :

 ```
 SqlFormatter.format("SELECT * FROM table1")